 Starting a family journal is a great way to spend more time with your kids as well as gain insight into their innermost feelings.
 Journaling with your kids can be as simple as sharing a spiral notebook in which you can all jot down a few sentences (or more) about a shared experience.
 For example, if you've recently gone out to a new restaurant, ask everyone in your family to jot down their personal "review" of the restaurant as well as their favorite moments of the dining experience.

 Connect with your kids by sharing a journal together >>

 Hit the road

 Traveling more is a wholesome resolution that every member of the family is sure to enjoy.
-The trips don't have to be extravagant break-the-bank treks to Disneyland.
+The trips don't have to be extravagant, break-the-bank treks.
 Think camping, road trips and visiting friends and family in nearby cities or states.

 Make a chat pact